Steve-Fenton/stevefenton.co.uk/src/pages/blog/2016/09/sources-of-risk.md

     - Programming
 ---

 In software development, there is a simplistic model that says that risk is a function of time, or money.
 Lots of graphs have been published to show that as the duration of a project increases, so does the risk… or as the cost of the project increases the risk goes up.
 Of course, in many cases these two things are closely linked.
 A 12 month project will cost more than a 6 month project and so on.
-You may even be tempted to say that risk is tied to the time and money, with some kind of relationship between these two (let’s add them together by normalising them to shared unit… or multiply one by the other).
+You may even be tempted to say that risk is tied to the time and money, with some kind of relationship between these two (let's add them together by normalising them to shared unit… or multiply one by the other).

 > r = *f*(*t*)

-:::div{.inset}
+:::figure{.inset}
 :img{src="/img/2016/09/risk-function-time.jpg" alt="Risk as a function of time (or money)"}
 :::